harvard-lil/shelfio/README.md

-#Shlv.me
+#Shelf.io

 Build and share shelves of books, movies, albums, and most anything on the web

-##Developing shlv.me -- Setting up your Django environment
+##Developing shelf.io -- Setting up your Django environment

 ###Install Django